Chanelle Wilson, Assistant Professor of Education

-Investigating the role that social class plays in society is a concern dominating studies in the fields of sociology, anthropology and education.
-Political scientists and economists have been concerned with this question as well.
-Despite the persistent narrative of the American Dream and our commitment to education’s role in mitigating inequality, qualitative research done in school settings has offered tremendous insight on how social class might be reproduced and the role that schools play in this process.
+Investigating the role that social class and race play in society is a concern dominating studies in the fields of sociology, anthropology, and education.
+Despite the persistent narrative of the American Dream and the commitment to education’s role in mitigating inequality, qualitative research in school settings has offered tremendous insight on how social class might be reproduced and the role that schools play in this process.
 This course actively investigates theories of social class and reproduction through the lens of ethnographies of school sites, including the relationship with racial dynamics.